 1. Install an SSL certificate

 Ready to start protecting the data being passed through your website, and experience the SEO benefits of HTTPS?

 Platforms such as WP Engine have SSL certificates available as add-ons if you’re already using them for your website hosting.
 You might need to pay extra for this, but don’t treat SSL certificates as an unnecessary expense that you can avoid.

-Google are actively rewarding secure websites with higher rankings, and 85% of internet users avoid shopping on unsecure websites—meaning the SEO benefits you’ll get in return will outweigh (small) cost of installation.
+Google is actively rewarding secure websites with higher rankings, and 85% of internet users avoid shopping on insecure websites—meaning the SEO benefits you’ll get in return will outweigh the (small) cost of installation.